NicholasJakich/Active-Directory-Installation-Project/README.md

 <h2> Basic Group Policy and Account Permissions </h2>

 Using setting such as Group Policy Management Console, certain permissions and policy can be set.
 The Group Policy is part of Active Directory and can configure accounts in ADDS.
-This section shows how to use security features like locking out an account from too many wrong password attempts.
+This section shows how to use security features like locking out an account from too many wrong password attempts, and reseting a password.

 1.To get to Group Policy within a Windows OS, right click Start, click Run, type gpmc.msc, and hit the enter key.
 This is how to get to the Group Policy Management Console.